FrenchFryFan2/the-infinite-tree/docs/layer-features.md

 - roundUpCost: **optional**. a bool, which is true if the resource cost needs to be rounded up. (use if the base resource is a "static" currency.)

+- canBuyMax(): **sometimes required**. required for static layers, function used to determine if buying max is permitted.

 - gainMult(), gainExp(): **optional**.
 Functions that calculate the multiplier and exponent on resource gain from upgrades and boosts and such.
 Plug in any bonuses here.

-- softcap, softcapPower: **optional**.
-For normal layers, gain beyond [softcap] points is put to the [softcapPower]th power Default for softcap is e1e7, and for power is 0.5.

-## Other prestige-related features

-- canBuyMax(): **sometimes required**. required for static layers, function used to determine if buying max is permitted.

 - onPrestige(gain): **optional**.
 A function that triggers when this layer prestiges, just before you gain the currency.
 Can be used to have secondary resource gain on prestige, or to recalculate things or whatnot.